publisha/shakespeare_repo/README.md

-# Shakespeare
+#Shakespeare Book assignment for *Design and Production*
-Various Assets required for creating a Shakespeare book.
+##Various Assets provided for creating a Shakespeare book.

+> Before you download the ZIP file, explore these resources buy reading the readme files.

 ##What is here?
 You will find the text for 'The Life of Shakespeare' that can be used for the introductory pages of your book.
 The text is provided in *markdown* but is also converted to *ICML* format for direct placing into InDesign.